Reconstructing tax & other records after a natural disaster

-To recover from the storm damage, you need that prior tax and other documentation.
+To recover from these types of major natural disaster damage, you need that prior tax and other documentation.
 The Internal Revenue Service has some suggestions — and they are this week's Weekly Tax Tip — on how to reconstruct these necessary records after a natural disaster.

 Tax records: If you file a disaster loss claim, especially if it's a major catastrophe and you want to claim it on your prior year's filing, you'll need that earlier tax return.
 Here are some ways to get the info.